 - Students should be assigned to specific patients.
-Histories and physical examinations should be completed on those patients whom students will be following on the service to which they are assigned, where applicable. - Students should perform "pre-rounds" or chart review on patients and accompany the preceptor on rounds and consultations when appropriate. - Students shall never represent themselves as licensed physicians. - Attendance by students is required at all conferences, discussions, study sessions, or any other programs of an educational nature designed specifically for students at the clinical site.
-Each conference should be documented with an attendance record. - The Codes of Professionalism shall always be adhered to.
-Refer to AY22-23 Student Handbook. - Students are not permitted to accept financial compensation or any form of gratuity for rendering patient care. - The clinical training site, when possible, may provide board and assign suitable housing accommodations. - Transportation: during third and fourth -year clinical rotations, students may be assigned to a clinical site(s) that requires the student to commute.
-Students are responsible for their personal transportation and all costs involved. - Students cannot change their rotation site once assigned their rotations schedule by TouroCOM.
+Histories and physical examinations should be completed on those patients whom students will be following on the service to which they are assigned, where applicable. - Students should perform "pre-rounds" or chart review on patients and accompany the preceptor on rounds and consultations when appropriate. - Students shall never represent themselves as licensed physicians or health care professionals. - Attendance by students is required at all clinical site meetings, conferences, discussions, study sessions, or any other programs of educational nature designed specifically for students at the clinical site.
+Each clinical site conference should be documented with an attendance record. - The Codes of Conduct and Professionalism shall always be adhered to.
+Refer to Student Handbook. - Students are not permitted to accept financial compensation or any form of gratuity for rendering patient care. - The clinical training site, when possible, may provide board and assign suitable housing accommodation. - Transportation: during third and fourth-year clinical rotations, students may be assigned to a clinical site(s) that requires the student to commute.
+Students are responsible for their personal transportation and all costs involved. - Students cannot change their rotation site or order of rotations once they are assigned their rotations schedule by TouroCOM.

-STUDENT PERFORMANCE EVALUATION, SPE:
+STUDENT PERFORMANCE EVALUATION (SPE):

-- The Student Performance Evaluation form for third-year core rotations is to be completed and signed by a physician or licensed healthcare professional credentialed by TouroCOM and co-signed by the TouroCOM DME (where applicable) or official program designee.
-If there are additional contributors, the composite form should list contributors and be co-signed by the TouroCOM DME or co-signed by the official designee appointed by the clinical site if there is no TouroCOM DME. - The SPE should be reviewed by the clinical preceptor and TouroCOM DME (or official designee appointed by the clinical site if there is no TouroCOM DME) with the student. - The Clinical Education Department may request additional signatory on an evaluation signed solely by a resident. - All elective rotation evaluations, and all fourth- year student evaluations must be signed and/or co-signed by a licensed physician or licensed healthcare professional.
+- The Student Performance Evaluation (SPE) form for third-year core rotations is to be completed and signed by a physician or licensed healthcare professional credentialed by TouroCOM and co-signed by the TouroCOM DME (where applicable) or official program designee.
+If there are additional contributors, the composite form should list contributors and be co-signed by the TouroCOM DME or co-signed by the official designee appointed by the clinical site if there is no TouroCOM DME. - Once an SPE representative of the entire clinical rotation is received from the appropriate designee and a grade is submitted for the rotation, additional SPE's will not be considered. - The SPE should be reviewed by the clinical preceptor and TouroCOM DME (or official designee appointed by the clinical site if there is no TouroCOM DME) with the student. - The Clinical Education Department may request additional signatory on an evaluation signed solely by a resident. - All elective rotation evaluations, and all fourth-year student evaluations must be signed and/or co-signed by a licensed physician or licensed healthcare professional. - The SPE for an approved Research rotation must be submitted by the approved research preceptor.
+NOTE: In addition, the research rotation work product, abstract and/or manuscript must be submitted to the TouroCOM Assistant Dean for Research for grading.

-Letter of Good Standing, and Liability Coverage
+Letter of Good Standing (LOGS) and Liability Coverage

-A "Letter of Good Standing" is posted on New Innovations at the beginning of the academic year for each clinical site to access.
+A "Letter of Good Standing" (LOGS) is posted on New Innovations at the beginning of the academic year for each clinical site to access.
 In addition, the student may access the letter from New Innovations.
-In order to qualify for a "Letter of Good Standing," in addition to academic credentials, students are required to have complete and current health records.
+To qualify for a LOGS, in addition to academic credentials, students are required to have complete and current health records.

 All students on approved clinical rotations are covered by the Professional Liability Insurance of Touro College of Osteopathic Medicine during their clinical education.
+The current certificate is available on New Innovations.